greglank/greglank.github.io/covid.md

-# COVID-19: What You Can Do
+# COVID-19: A Data Scientist's Perspective

 *Sources updated on July 24, 2024*